TanStack/router/docs/src/pages/guides/routes.md

 ## What is a route?

-A React Location route is simplly an **object**.
+A React Location route is just an **object**.
 The `path` property can be used to define the path of the route it should match.
 Every property of the `Route` type is optional, but clearly recommended for varying circumstances.
 Here's the most simple use-case, path matching!

 ```tsx
 const routes = [